Learning objectives

 Advance the universe by a single time step.

-current state, then advance velocity and position accordingly.
+Computes new accelerations from the current state, then advances velocity and position accordingly.

 Args: